Feature Selection: A Data Perspective: Performance Evaluation

 \subsection{Feature Selection Repository}

-First, we introduce our efforts in developing a feature selection repository -- \emph{scikit-feature}.
-The purpose of this feature selection repository is to collect some widely used feature selection algorithms that have been developed in the feature selection research to serve as a platform for facilitating their application, comparison, and joint study.
+First, we introduce our attempt in developing a feature selection repository -- \emph{scikit-feature}.
+The purpose of this feature selection repository is to collect some widely used feature selection algorithms that have been developed in the feature selection research to serve as a platform to facilitate their application, comparison, and joint study.
 The feature selection repository also effectively assists researchers to achieve more reliable evaluation in the process of developing new feature selection algorithms.

 We develop the open source feature selection repository \emph{scikit-feature} by one of the most popular programming language -- python.
-It contains around 40 popular feature selection algorithms, including most traditional feature selection algorithms mentioned in this survey and some structural and streaming feature selection algorithms.
+It contains around 40 popular feature selection algorithms.
 It is built upon one widely used machine learning package \emph{scikit-learn} and two scientific computing packages \emph{Numpy} and \emph{Scipy}.
-At the same time, we also maintain a website (\url{http://featureselection.asu.edu/}) for this project which offers several sources such as public available benchmark datasets, performance evaluation of algorithms, test cases to run each algorithm.
+At the same time, we also maintain a website (\url{http://featureselection.asu.edu/}) for this project which offers several sources such as publically available benchmark datasets, performance evaluation of algorithms and test cases to run each algorithm.
 The source code of this repository is available at Github (\url{https://github.com/jundongl/scikit-feature}).
+An interactive tool of the repository is also available~\cite{cheng2016featureminer}.
+We welcome researchers in this community to contribute algorithms and datasets to our repository.